Heckler's veto: Legal basis and precedent

-Outside of law
+Outside the court system

 Heckler's veto is often referred to outside a strict legal context.
 One example is an article by Nat Hentoff in which he claims that "First Amendment law is clear that everyone has the right to picket a speaker, and to go inside the hall and heckle him or her—but not to drown out the speaker, let alone rush the stage and stop the speech before it starts.
-That's called the 'heckler's veto.'"
+That's called the 'heckler's veto'."

-In Hentoff's formulation, the heckler him or herself is the party which directly carries out the "veto" and suppresses speech.
-This runs counter to the legal meaning of the phrase.
-Note that, to a lawyer familiar with the First Amendment law, the phrase "heckler's veto" means something different from what the plain English interpretation of the words suggests.
-In First Amendment law, a heckler's veto is the suppression of speech by the government, because of [the possibility of] a violent reaction by hecklers.
-It is the government that vetoes the speech, because of the reaction of the heckler.
-Under the First Amendment, this kind of heckler's veto is unconstitutional.'"
+In Hentoff's formulation, the heckler themself is the party which directly carries out the "veto" and suppresses speech.
+This runs counter to the legal meaning of the phrase: